Custom error pages

 rewrite ^(.*)$ /maintenance.html break;

-The target of the rewrite can actually be any URL and the temporary view shown to visitors can also reside on another server.
+The target of the rewrite can actually be any URL and the temporary view shown to visitors can also reside on an entirely different server.
 This is the recommended way to implement a static maintenance page.

 Plain static maintenance page (not recommended)